sourcegraph/handbook/content/departments/product-engineering/engineering/process/releases/index.md

 - Branches are always the dot-separated major/minor versions with no leading `v` (e.g. `2.10`).

 Development always happens on `main` and changes are cherry-picked onto release branch as necessary **with the approval of the release captain**.

+## Patch release process

+> As of Jan 31, 2022, the Delivery team still owns the release process hence the role of Release Captain, `us` in the process below is always refering to the Delivery team.
+However, this may change in the future when we transit to a rotation base Release Captain.

+### 1) Kickstart a patch release

+CE or the products team will start requesting a patch release by submitting a [patch release request].
+The patch release to [revert poor onboarding UX change] is a good example.

+Upon the Delivery team or the Release Captain receives the patch release request and we have decided to rollout a new patch release, the Release Captain should follow the instruction in the [patch release request] issue to kickstart the patch release process.

+The instruction is located at the bottom of the [patch release request].
+At a high level, it contains the following

+- Open a PR to update [release-config.jsonc] config file with the upcoming release information and merge the PR
+- Utilize the [Sourcegraph release tool] to initialize the next step

+### 2) Patch release tracking issue

+The [Sourcegraph release tool] creates a patch release tracking issue which contains a list of action items the Release Captain has to perform.
+[3.36.2 patch release tracking issue] is a good example.

+The Release Captain should review and follow the instruction in the patch release tracking release for next steps.
+At a high level

+#### 2.1) Cherry-pick patch commits from `main` into the release branch

+#### 2.2) Rollout a release candiate build

+#### 2.3) Tag the final patch release build

+#### 2.4) Initialize a batch change

+This will make neccessary code changes across multiple repositories.
+[3.36.2 release batch change](https://k8s.sgdev.org/organizations/sourcegraph/batch-changes/release-sourcegraph-3.36.2?visible=6) is a good example.

+Changesets from the release batch change have to be merged following a specific order.

+1. sourcegraph/deploy-sourcegraph-digitalocean
+1. sourcegraph/deploy-sourcegraph-aws
+1. sourcegraph/deploy-sourcegraph-docker
+1. sourcegraph/deploy-sourcegraph
+1. sourcegraph/about
+1. sourcegraph/sourcegraph

+Unless there's specific instruction in the changeset (Pull Request), the Release Captain can merge them with confident provided that CI checks pass.
+However, Special attention is required to the changeset against [sourcegraph/deploy-sourcegraph-docker].
+The changeset in [sourcegraph/deploy-sourcegraph-docker] also contains the release of our `pure-docker` deployment method and it is error prone.
+Follow the instruction provided in the Pull Request template.

+#### 2.5) Wrapping up

+Follow the instruction from post-release in the patch release tracking issue to wrap up the patch release

+### 3) Revisit patch request issue

+Now it's a good time to go back to the original [patch release request] and close it.

 #### Example